 Even friends that came out to support runners couldn’t cheer for their runners, because you didn’t know who your runner was.

-Everyone cheered for everyone equally, it really was the only choice.
+So everyone cheered for everyone equally – it really was the only choice.

 What I was really reminded of on this run is how amazing the trail running and ultra running community is.
 Sharing recent race events and stories without the slightest bit of ego or bragging.